trecrts/trecrts.github.io/TREC2016-RTS-guidelines.md

 2. Treatment of the latency penalty: [GitHub issue](https://github.com/trecrts/trecrts.github.io/issues/8)

 **NOTE:** the above two issues remain open for discussion.
-We welcome input from potential participants.
+We welcome input from participants.
 To comment, please post directly to the issues above.

 In the following, we define metrics used in the evaluation of scenario A runs.
 All metrics are computed for each day for each interest